Bikeman868/NPL/docs/SYNTAX.md

 message's routing table.

-The `capture GraphQlRequest {}` part means add a new entry in the global capture list for messages of type `GraphQlRequest`, or replace the existing one, where the code inside the scope block defines how to modify the routing table of any `GraphQlRequest` messages that are emitted during processing.
+The `capture GraphQlRequest {}` part means add a new entry in the global capture list for messages of type `GraphQlRequest`, or replace the existing one.
+The code inside the scope block defines how to modify the routing table of any `GraphQlRequest` messages that are emitted during processing of the original message that we are routing.

 Inside this scope block we have `clear` then `prepend { network graphQl }` which deletes the contents of the routing table entirely, then adds just one destination `network graphQl`, routing all emitted